 Retail is evolving at breakneck speed.
-A slew of digital transformation programs are taking place across all business functions- e-commerce, POS, social and mobile transformations, data analytics for insights into user behavior, and of course, various back-end processes.
+A slew of digital transformation programs is taking place across all business functions- e-commerce, POS, social and mobile transformations, data analytics for insights into user behavior, and of course, various back-end processes.

 Meeting the Quality Challenges Typical to Retail